ten1seven/jRespond/README.md

 });
 ```

-Or an array of breakpoints.
+Or an array of breakpoints:

 ``` javascript
 jRes.addFunc({